QuickHarsh/college-match/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+---

+# Deploying to Render (Static Site)

+This project is a Vite + React SPA and is ready to deploy on Render as a Static Site.

+## Prerequisites
+- A GitHub repository with this code.
+- Node 18+ on Render (Render uses a recent Node by default).

+## Build settings on Render
+- Build Command: `npm ci && npm run build`
+- Publish Directory: `dist`

+A `render.yaml` is included which configures:
+- A Static Site service named `uni-linkup`
+- SPA rewrites so all routes are served by `index.html`
+- Long-term caching for `/assets/*`

+## SPA rewrite rule
+If you create the Static Site via the dashboard, add a rewrite:
+- Source: `/*`
+- Destination: `/index.html`
+- Action: `Rewrite`

+## Environment variables
+The app reads Vite env variables at build time:
+- `VITE_SUPABASE_PROJECT_ID`
+- `VITE_SUPABASE_PUBLISHABLE_KEY`
+- `VITE_SUPABASE_URL`

+Set these in Render under the Static Site's Environment tab, or commit values via `render.yaml` (not recommended for secrets).
+A safe template is provided in `.env.example`.

+## Local development
+1. Copy `.env.example` to `.env` and fill values.
+2. Install deps: `npm i`
+3. Start dev server: `npm run dev`